-Trout homers, Angels rally in 8th to hand Astros first loss
+Trout homers, Angels rally in 8th to hand Astros 1st loss

-Los Angeles scored four times in the eighth to hand Houston its first loss of the year following a four-game sweep at rival Oakland.
-Trout’s solo shot in the fourth began the comeback from a 4-0 deficit.

-The Angels are 4-1 for only the second time in 30 years, and first since 2007.
+The Angels got weekend wins over the Chicago White Sox with go-ahead home runs.
+This time they rallied for four runs in the eighth on three singles, a sacrifice fly and a Houston error to open 4-1 for the first time since 2007.

+“It is easy to say we don’t quit, but we don’t.
+The vibe in the dugout is good,” manager Joe Maddon said.
+“We got quality at-bats up and down the lineup.”

-Ohtani, out of the starting lineup after pitching 4 2/3 innings Sunday night and getting wiped out while covering home plate, entered as a pinch-hitter after Albert Pujols and José Iglesias opened the eighth with singles.
+Shohei Ohtani, out of the starting lineup after pitching 4 2/3 innings Sunday night and getting upended while covering home plate, entered as a pinch-hitter after Albert Pujols and José Iglesias opened the eighth with singles.
 Ohtani was hit by a pitch from Joe Smith (0-1) and exchanged glances with the Houston reliever as he made his way to first base.

+“Emotions were high.
+He’s hot at the plate right now and wanted to hit,” Trout said.

 Blake Taylor gave up a single by Dexter Fowler that scored Pujols.
 Iglesias tied it at 5 when he scored on David Fletcher’s fielder’s choice.
 First baseman Yuri Gurriel made a diving stop on a sharp grounder by Jared Walsh but his throw home was wide, allowing Ohtani to score and put the Angels on top for the first time all night.

 Fletcher came home on Anthony Rendon’s sacrifice fly, making it 7-5.
-The extra run ended up being needed when Kyle Tucker homered in the ninth off Mike Mayers, who got his first save.
+The extra run came in handy when Kyle Tucker homered in the ninth off Mike Mayers, who got his first save.

 Tony Watson (1-0) was the winner.

-Houston jumped out to a 3-0 lead in the first on RBI singles by Alex Bregman and Carlos Correa.
+José Quintana made his Angels debut but fell behind early.
+Houston jumped out to a 3-0 lead in the first on RBI singles by Bregman and Correa.
 Aledmys Díaz struck out swinging on what should have been the third out, but went to first on a wild pitch as Yordan Alvarez scored from third.

-The Astros chased José Quintana after Jose Altuve’s one-out single in the fourth.
+The Astros chased Quintana, who allowed four runs on five hits, after Altuve’s one-out single in the fourth.

-Houston starter Luis Garcia couldn’t make it out of the fourth.
-Trout led off with a moonshot to left field on a changeup, and Iglesias cut the deficit to 4-2 with an RBI single.
+Houston’s Luis Garcia yielded only two walks in his first three innings before things unraveled.
+Trout began the comeback with a moonshot to left field on a changeup, and Iglesias cut the deficit to 4-2 with an RBI single.
 The right-hander’s night ended when he walked Kurt Suzuki to load the bases.

 Los Angeles pulled to 4-3 an inning later when a base hit by Justin Upton drove in Walsh.